-- Subdivision I-Renewals and extensions etc. - Subdivision M-Acts passing the freehold test
+- Subdivision F-Future acts: if procedures indicate an absence of native title - Subdivision H-Management of water and airspace - Subdivision I-Renewals and extensions etc. - Subdivision M-Acts passing the freehold test

-4.8 Native Title (NSW) Act 1994
+4.8 Native Title Act 1994 (NSW)

 The Native Title (New South Wales) Act 1994, in accordance with the Commonwealth Native Title Act 1993, validates any past acts, and intermediate period acts, invalidated because of the existence of native title and to confirm certain rights.
 It also ensures that New South Wales law is consistent with standards set by the Commonwealth Native Title Act 1993 for future dealings affecting native title.